 You’re getting married!
 Congratulations!!
 I am a special education teacher by day, but my true calling is joining together two people who love each other.
-I live in the Phoenix area with my husband, two children, and three free-spirited dogs.
+I live in the Phoenix area with my husband, three children, and three free-spirited dogs.
 Over the past six years, I have very proudly officiated over 100 beautiful and unique wedding and vow renewal ceremonies.

 I will gladly travel to your site in the metro Phoenix area to officiate your wedding.
 Popular locations I have officiated in the past include public parks, gardens, waterfronts, roof-decks, restaurants, hotels, lofts, private homes, and reception halls.

 I would be happy to customize your wedding vows for you, or you may use your own.
 You may want a tiny wedding or elopement, or a grand celebration; You may wish to integrate a prayer and blessing or have no religion at all.
 I am excited to hear what you have in mind.

 My honorarium ranges between $200- $250.
 This fee includes unlimited phone and email correspondence, personalized wedding vows, the punctual performance of your marriage ceremony, and the prompt and proper filing of your marriage license.
 The Clerk then mails the official certificate to you.
 If you are a public service person (military *, teacher, etc.), please speak up!
 I am proud to offer discounts.
 I proudly support civil rights.
 To inquire, please contact me:

 Ani Hamilton, Phoenix, Arizona

 My grandfather was a Pearl Harbor survivor, and the best man I ever knew.
 He was kind and strong, brave and gentle.
 One year, he returned to Pearl Harbor for an anniversary celebration with his wife.
 They woke up in their hotel room one morning and he told her he was going down to the local market to get some fruit for breakfast.